coreinfrastructure/best-practices-badge/doc/security.md

-A "related" site is a site that we are directly using to provide our service, in particular our cloud provider (Heroku which runs on Amazon's EC2 cloud-computing platform), CDN provider (Fastly), authorization services provider (GitHub), and logging / intrusion detection service.
+A "related" site is a site that we are directly using to provide our service, in particular our cloud provider (Heroku which runs on Amazon's EC2 cloud-computing platform), CDN provider (Fastly), authorization and avatar services provider (GitHub), external avatar services (Gravatar), and logging / intrusion detection service.
 As a practical matter, related sites must (under various circumstances) receive some information about the user (at least that the user is trying to do something).
-In those cases we have selected partners we believe are trustworthy, and we have a direct relationship with them.
+In those cases we have selected partners we believe are trustworthy, and we have some kind of relationship with them.

 However, there is no reason unrelated sites
 *must* see what our users are doing, so we take many steps to prevent unrelated sites from learning about our users' activities (and thus maintaining user privacy):

-* We directly serve all our assets ourselves, including JavaScipt, images, and fonts.
+* We directly serve all our own assets ourselves, including JavaScript, images, and fonts.
+  In particular, we do not have *any* embedded automatically-downloaded references (transclusions) in our web pages to external JavaScript or fonts.
-  Since we serve them ourselves, and never serve information via external third parties, external sites never receive any request from a user that might impact that user's privacy.
+  Since we serve these assets ourselves, and not via external third parties, external sites never receive any request from a user when they view our pages.
+  As a result, user privacy is maintained: what a user views on our site is never revealed by our actions to unrelated sites.
+  This also aids security; even if an attacker subverts some other site's JavaScript or font, that will not directly affect us because we do not embed references some other site's JavaScript or font in our web pages.
   This is enforced by our CSP policy.
-* We do not serve ads and do not currently plan to.
+* We do not serve ads and we do not currently plan to.
-  That said, if we did serve ads, we would also serve them from our site, just like any other asset, to ensure that third parties did not receive unauthorized information.
+  That said, if we did serve ads, we expect that we would also serve them from our site, just like any other asset, to ensure that third parties did not receive unauthorized information.
 * We do not use any web analytics service that uses tracking codes or external assets.
   We log and store logs using only services we control or have a direct